Las Vegas’ courtyard for the homeless experiencing growing pains

 The homeless courtyard operated part time for more than a year before opening as a 24/7 facility in July, several months after its planned launch in March.

-The nonprofit operator chosen for the facility — the Southern Nevada Community Health Improvement Program, known as CHIPs — left at the end of October after receiving nearly $48,500 from the city to exit the contract.
+The nonprofit Southern Nevada Community Health Improvement Program, known as CHIPs, won the contract to run the facility only to leave at the end of October after receiving nearly $48,500 from the city to exit the contract.

 “It’s a trial period, period.
 This is a new endeavor, never done here before in Southern Nevada,” she said.
 “We all came in with good intentions and wanting to do our best, and we just determined that this wasn’t something that was working for either of us.”

-But she said the vision for the courtyard remains intact, and the transition to hiring staff from a temporary agency to replace the CHIPs employees has been “seemless.”
+She said the vision for the courtyard remains intact, and the transition to hiring staff from a temporary agency to replace the CHIPs employees has been “seamless.”

 Alexandria Anderson, executive director of CHIPs, said she doesn’t regret the short-lived partnership with the city.